Daemonite/material/docs/4.4/material/colors.md

   </div>
 </div>

-### Secondary colour
+### Secondary color

-A secondary colour is used to accent select parts of your UI.
-It can be analogous or complementary to your primary colour, but it should not simply be a light or dark variation of your primary colour.
+A secondary color is used to accent select parts of your UI.
+It can be analogous or complementary to your primary color, but it should not simply be a light or dark variation of your primary color.
 It should contrast with elements that surround it and be applied sparingly as an accent.

 Secondary colors are best used for: